-Early childhood intervention (ECI) refers to a range of programs and services designed to support the development and well-being of young children, typically from birth to age six, who are at risk of or experiencing developmental delays, disabilities, or other challenges.
+Early childhood intervention (ECI) comprises programs that support the well-being of young children.
+It is typically for kids up to age six, who are at risk of or experiencing developmental delays, disabilities, or other challenges.

 What are Developmental Disabilities?

-Developmental disabilities refer to a varied group of chronic conditions that affect physical, cognitive, social, and emotional development.
+Developmental disabilities are chronic conditions that affect physical, cognitive, social, and emotional development.
 Typically, these disabilities emerge during early childhood and persist throughout an individual’s lifespan.
 Developmental disabilities may be a result of prenatal exposure to toxins or infections, complications during birth, environmental influences, or family history.

 Intellectual Disability